 How and why we have reinvented the North’s biggest lifestyle magazine to become the number one free publication in the our region.

-Over the last 17 years H2B Magazine undoubtedly became one of the most iconic high end free lifestyle publications in Yorkshire.At the beginning of 2016 we felt the whole industry was suffering from a tired reputation in an increasingly competitive arena.
+Over the last 18 years ESTEEM (formerly H2B) Magazine undoubtedly became one of the most iconic high end free lifestyle publications in Yorkshire.At the beginning of 2016 we felt the whole industry was suffering from a tired reputation in an increasingly competitive arena.
 In early September we decided to turn around our fortunes and reinvent ourselves in a very short space of time.This is a summary of what we decided to do – however by now you can see the magazine difference as you should be holding it – or maybe reading it on line.

 Our first task was to determine how and where the magazine was dated and needed modernising.

 It is obvious to everyone print is in decline; however the sheer number of so called competitors that have sprung up and the increasing difficulty in grabbing the attention of the correct target audience has become harder.

 Whilst we obviously have a few competitors, in today’s digitally driven and content saturated world it is also the likes of YouTube, Net-A-Porter and even Bitmoji that dilute.
 In essence a rival is anything that millennial eyes might otherwise be drawn to.

 As a result of this it became more and more evident that a new innovative strategy – one that focused heavily on innovation around the core product of the magazine.

 Our first action was to `slay the sacred cows`.

 In other words we decided that the things we were famous for – like the original name `H2B`, colourful features, sexually charged headlines, usage of space, paper quality and the front cover were the very things holding us back.